John Davis (offensive lineman): College

 Davis attended the Georgia Institute of Technology, where he was a four-year starter on the Georgia Tech Yellow Jackets football team.
 In 1983, he was selected to the Freshman All-American Football Team.
 He was awarded the Sports Illustrated National Offensive Player of the Week for his play in a victory over Clemson and earned a tag as "The Refrigerator Mover" for his outstanding performance against All-American William "The Refrigerator" Perry.

-In 1985, he was selected as an All-American at lineman by The Sporting News and was awarded the Atlanta Athletic Club Southeastern Lineman of the Year.
-In his senior season in 1986, Davis was an All-ACC selection and Scripps-Howard All-American.
+In 1985, he was selected as a first-team All-American at lineman by The Sporting News and was awarded the Atlanta Athletic Club Southeastern Lineman of the Year.
+In his senior season in 1986, Davis was an All-ACC selection and Scripps-Howard first-team All-American.
 Following his final season at Georgia Tech, he was selected to play in the Blue–Gray Football Classic and Japan Bowl All-Star Games.
 Davis was inducted into the Georgia Tech Athletics Hall of Fame in 1991.

 Professional career

-His pro football career began when he was drafted by the Houston Oilers in the 1987 NFL Draft.
+Davis's professional football career began when he was selected 287th overall by the Houston Oilers in the 11th round of the 1987 NFL draft.
 He played for the Oilers from 1987 to 1989, and then went on to play for the Buffalo Bills from 1989 to 1994.
 Davis was a member of four Super Bowl teams with Buffalo before retiring in 1994.
 He started at right guard in Super Bowl XXV, missed Super Bowl XXVI due to a knee injury, played in Super Bowl XXVII, and started at left guard in Super Bowl XXVIII.
 He was awarded the NFL's Ed Block Courage Award in 1993 – this award is given "to honor one player from each NFL team who, in the eyes of his teammates, exemplified a commitment to sportsmanship and courage".